Start: Willis Creek Wash

 Finding the trailhead: From UT 12 in the Bryce Valley town of Cannonville, Utah, 33 miles east of Panguitch, Utah, and US 89 and 36 miles west of Escalante, Utah, turn south onto Cottonwood Canyon Road, signed Kodachrome Basin–9.
 Follow the pavement through Cannonville, then through the broad valley of the upper Paria River.
 After 2.9 miles Skutumpah Road branches right (southwest), signed Bull Valley Gorge–9, and Kanab–61.

-After turning right onto this road, the road immediately dips down to cross Yellow Creek Wash, then rises to the boundary of Grand Staircase–Escalante National Monument after 0.25 mile.
-After 3 miles, you cross the runoff below the spillway of a dam spanning broad Sheep Creek Wash, ascend to a ridge, then drop down to the dry wash of Averett Canyon after 4.7 miles.
+After turning right onto this road, the road immediately dips down to cross Yellow Creek Wash, then rises to the boundary of Grand Staircase–Escalante National Monument after 0.25 miles.
+After three miles, you cross the runoff below the spillway of a dam spanning broad Sheep Creek Wash, ascend to a ridge, then drop down to the dry wash of Averett Canyon after 4.7 miles.
 After 5.5 miles, avoid a graded road that branches right near the crest of a ridge.
-Bear left there and descend to the wash of Willis Creek, 6.3 miles from Cottonwood Canyon Road.
+Bear left there and then you'll descend to the wash of Willis Creek, 6.3 miles from Cottonwood Canyon Road.
 Parking is available on either side of the wash.

 The trailhead is also accessible from US 89 in the south.
 From US 89 turn north where a sign indicates Johnson Canyon, immediately east of milepost 55 and 8 miles east of Kanab, Utah, or 64 miles west of Page, Arizona.
 Follow this paved road as it gradually ascends Johnson Canyon for 16.2 miles to a signed junction.
 At the junction, turn right onto the good gravel road (Skutumpah Road), signed for Deer Springs Ranch and Cannonville.